Updated • 4 min read

 Sunny & Rainy

 Long, hot days are normally followed by short showers during the night or day.
-This rarely affects planned day activities.
+This is very unlikely to affect your plans for the day.

 Lobster Season

-Lobster Fest is the biggest festival in July, marking the opening of lobster season.
-This is celebrated in Caye Caulker, Placencia and San Pedro.
+Lobster Fest marks the opening of lobster season in July.
+This festival is celebrated in Caye Caulker, Placencia and San Pedro.

 Lobster Festival